AINest-sol/AINest-demo/README.md

 <h2>👨‍🚀 Getting Started</h2>

-The easiest way to get started with AINest is the automatic setup CLI bundled with the project.
+The easiest way to get started with AiNest is the automatic setup CLI bundled with the project.

 <ul>
     <li>🔐 Environment variables (and API Keys)</li>